 There are a few exemptions from the prohibited classifications of chemical products where the functionality requires substances for which unclassified alternatives are not available.
-One example of this is melamine in intumescent steel paints, which has recently gotten a harmonised classification.
 The Finnish construction industry has a specific need for repairing concrete cracks using epoxy injection resins.
 This is an indirect consequence of Finnish building regulations and standards, where shuttering slab elements are not commonly used.